Nakhoda Ragam Class

 The Nautis II has multifunction consoles to support engagements against airborne, surface and submarine threats.
 Data is downloaded from the ship's sensors and weapons systems to provide a battlezone / operational area situation display as well as navigation, target tracking, threat and weapons allocation and weapons control functions.

-The command and control system can also operate in training mode to provide realistic simulated scenarios and engagements.
+The command and control system can also operate in

-The vessel's anti-ship missile is the MBDA (Aerospatiale) Exocet MM40 Block II missile, with a range of 70km.
-Range and bearing data are downloaded into the missile's on-board computer.
+The vessel’s anti-ship missile is the MBDA (Aerospatiale) Exocet MM40 block II missile, with a range of 70km.
+Range and bearing data are downloaded into the missile’s on-board computer.
 The missile uses inertial guidance for the cruise phase of the trajectory and then active radar homing by active monopulse seeker head.
 The sea-skimming missile approaches the target at high subsonic speed, Mach 0.9.

-"The Nakhoda Ragam's anti-ship missile is the MBDA (Aerospatiale) Exocet MM40 Block II missile, with a range of 70km."
+“The Nakhoda Ragam’s anti-ship missile is the MBDA (Aerospatiale) Exocet MM40 block II missile, with a range of 70km.”

 The two blocks of four launch tubes are arranged crossed, one block facing starboard and one to the port side, on the missile deck to the stern of the main mast.

-The ship's surface-to-air missile is the MBDA (BAE Systems) Seawolf, which has a range of up to 6km against aircraft or missiles.
+The ship’s surface-to-air missile is the MBDA (BAE Systems) Seawolf, which has a range of up to 6km against aircraft or missiles.
 The missile uses a microwave link command-to-line-of-sight guidance system with television and radar tracking.
-A solid fuel propulsion rocket provides a speed of Mach 2.5.
-The 16-cell VLS (Vertical Launch System) is installed in the forward main gun deck between the main gun and the bridge.
+A solid

 The main gun, Oto Melara 76mm super rapid, installed on the forward gun deck, provides defence against surface and airborne targets.
 The firing rate is 110 rounds a minute and range is up to 16km.

-Two MSI Defence DS 30B REMSIG 30mm guns, installed on the port and starboard side on aft upper deck forward of the flight deck, are capable of firing 650 rounds a minute to a range of 10km.
+the port and starboard side on aft upper deck forward of the flight deck, are capable of firing 650 rounds a minute to a range of 10km.

 The ship is equipped with two triple 324mm torpedo tubes from BAE Systems.

 The electronic warfare suite includes a Thales Sensors Cutlass 242 electronic support measures system and a Scorpion radar jammer.
-The Super Barricade decoy launch system from Wallop Defence is installed on both sides of the raised mast deck just aft of the bridge.
+The Super Barricade decoy launch system from Wallop Defence is installed on both sides of the raised mast deck just aft

 The aft flight deck, approximately 285m², has a single landing spot for a medium size helicopter, such as the S-70B Seahawk.
 The ship does not provide hangar facilities.